 Here are a few examples of what you might include in your Funeral Guideline:

 ● The visitation or wake.
 Some consider this to be a very important guideline as it gives loved ones a chance to spend a bit of time with their departed loved one.
 It is important though that your funeral guidelines are specific about your wishes for a visitation ceremony.

 ● The funeral ceremony.
 Lists are provided on who will speak, what songs will be sung and even certain rituals.

 ● The burial ceremony or cremation – you’ll want to state where you want your ashes scattered.
 Maybe you only want certain family members to be present.
 This is all up to you.

 Funeral Guidelines in Advance of a Death – Part of Responsible Planning

 To list your wishes in a funeral guideline is all part of responsible planning, suffice to say, it’s just the thing anyone would do who wants to avoid anxiety, stress and friction amongst family members once you are gone.

-To get a FREE funeral cover quote please complete and send the form at the top of this page
+Request a funeral cover quote by completing and sending the form at the top of this page.
+Thank you!

 All info was correct at time of publishing